 - If the bait gets wet then re-bait with fresh biscuits, as it loses its attraction or smell.

 - When in use please keep the trap clean, baited and supplied with food and water.

 - Only set up the trap and remove trapped mynas when no free-flying mynas are around.
 If a trapped myna gives a distress call other mynas will be alerted of danger and may avoid your trap.
 Don’t let them see you.
 Be careful not to educate them about the trap.

 - The use of a caller bird (trapped myna) should be considered, although this requires more effort, it has a better success rate.
 The “caller” can live in the larger (holding) part of the trap.
 It must be looked after as a happy bird will encourage other mynas to visit it increasing your chances of trapping success.

 - Patience and persistence is often required as the adults are clever birds and may take some time to catch.

 - Very wary birds are difficult and may need special traps.
 If you think this may be the case please call Laura or Kevin on 6649 4712 mob 0456 472 177 to discuss this.

 - Monitor any nesting boxes.
 If used by Mynas, destroy the nest and any eggs then clean out the nest box as mynas are dirty tenants.

-If you have a bird that has learnt to have a feed then go back out of the trap then you could consider adding a swing door.
-Please contact us so we can send you details of this simple addition.
+If you have a bird that has learnt to have a feed then go back out of the trap then you should consider adding the swing doors.
+These are supplied with all new traps or we can send them if needed.

 Native birds are protected by law so please make sure the bird you are trying to trap is an Indian (Common) Myna if in any doubt please check the identification information provided on this website.